CrashPlan-Labs/crashplanCLI/docs/userguides/gettingstarted.md

 python3 -m pip install crashplancli
 ```

-To install a previous version of the crashplan CLI via `pip`, add the version number.
+To install a previous version of the CrashPlan CLI via `pip`, add the version number.
 For example, to install version
 1.0.0, enter:

 ```bash